Northwest

 REMEMBER: Hunters are REQUIRED to check-in / check-out here, https://ksoutdoors.com/checkin using your licensing login credentials.

-Puddler Marsh: Repairs have been completed without any loss of habitat or water.
+Water levels Puddler Marsh: Full.
 Gamekeeper Marsh: Full; Gun Club West Marsh: Full Gun Club East: Full Greenwing Marsh; Full.
-Marsh Creek Marsh: Full, hunters need to be cautious of deep water (over 6') Buffalo Creek Marshes: North marsh is full, South marsh is 15%.
-We had to stop pumping this week due to low flows in the Republican River.
+Marsh Creek Marsh: Full, hunters need to be cautious of deep water (over 6') Buffalo Creek Marshes: North marsh is full, South marsh is full.
 Pintail Marsh: Dry - will need significant local rainfall and/or flooding to occur to fill.

 Hunting conditions

-Good to Excellent - Moist soil production and abundant flooded vegetation.
+Good - Moist soil production and abundant flooded vegetation.
 With the majority of pools full, hunters (and birds) will be able to spread out.

 Remember: NO ATV's are allowed on department lands and roads.
 THIS INCLUDES ARGO'S AND E-BIKES